plucena3/coti-erc20-typescript/README.md

 npm install
 ```

-## Step 1: Create PRIVATE ERC-20 Smart Contract with Cursor.AI
+## Step 1: Create PRIVATE ERC-20 Smart Contract with Github Copilot

-Using Cursor.AI to Generate the Contract
+Using Copilot to Generate the Contract

-1. **Open Cursor.AI** in your development environment
+1. **Open VSCode** in your development environment
 2. **Navigate** to coti-contracts/contracts/token folder
 3. **Reference the required files** by mentioning them in your prompt with the `@` symbol
-4. **Execute this prompt in Cursor.AI:**
+4. **Execute this prompt in GitHub Copilot:**

 ```
 @coti-contracts @coti-contracts/contracts/token/PrivateERC20 @coti-contracts/contracts/token/PrivateERC20.md @coti-contracts/contracts/token/IPrivateERC20.md @coti-contracts/contracts/token/PERCI.sol